Wayne J. Pitts

 As a criminologist and human observer, Wayne has seen incredible goodness in the people of Guatemala and the troubling consequences of colonialism, corruption, and organized crime.
 As a writer, Wayne seeks to share his love of the Guatemalan people he has known, their incredible generosity, their unwavering work ethic, their love of a hearty celebration and a good meal, and their resiliency in the face of economic deprivation, separation from loved ones, and security concerns.
 Guatemala is a fascinating country!
 There is such incredible diversity in both the people and the landscape.
 He desires that his writings will stimulate curiosity to encourage readers to want to learn more about this captivating country.

 Wayne received his Bachelor’s degree in anthropology from Western Carolina University in 1991.
 After serving in the Peace Corps in Senegal West Africa, he attended graduate school at the University of New Mexico in Albuquerque, completing his Master’s in sociology in 1995 and his Ph.D. in the same field in 2003.
 He was a tenured professor of criminology at the University of Memphis, where he spent eight years before going to work as a research criminologist at RTI International in 2012.
 He has lived in Mexico, El Salvador and Guatemala and he currently has multiple work activities across Central America and the Caribbean.
 Wayne is an Author-in-Residence for Appalachian Memory Keepers.
 He has been happily and enthusiastically married to his best friend Kim for nearly 30 years.
-Together they have two grown sons, Forrest and Walker, and a lovely daughter-in-law Annika.
+Together they have two grown sons, Forrest and Walker, a lovely daughter-in-law Annika, and the inspiration for the newest stories, baby Lincoln.
 All are also storytelling adventurers!